ANUcybernetics/panic/priv/static/md/about.md

 both quantifiable and satisfying (i.e. it feels like they represent deeper truths about the process).

-**Maybe you've got some ideas**?
+**Maybe you've got some ideas about answers**?
 Chat to the friendly folks at the PANIC! booth and let us know.

 ### how did it get _here_ from _that_ initial prompt?